james-finn-travers/Used-Car-Price-Prediction-System/README.md

 # Used-Car-Price-Prediction-System
-Created a Used Car Price Prediction System based on information from previous owner Used Regression-based supervised learning with tools such as Scikit-Learn and Tensorflow for machine learning and deep learning, Pandas for data analysis, and Seaborn for data visualization
+Created a Used Car Price Prediction System based on information from previous owner.

+Used Regression-based supervised learning with tools such as Scikit-Learn, Tensorflow and Keras for machine learning and deep learning, Pandas for data analysis, and Seaborn for data visualization.

-Achieved accuracy >99.9%
+Achieved car price prediction accuracy of 99.9%.

-Done through Educative's guided tutorial
+Done through Educative's guided tutorial: Purchase Price Prediction for Used Cars Using Deep Learning.